bifravst/bifravst/docs/gcp/GettingStarted.md

 [next LTS release candidate of Node.js](https://nodejs.org/en/about/releases/) (right now version 12).

+## Supported regions

+Not all GCP features are available in all GCP regions.

+Supported regions are:

+- `us-central1`
+- `europe-west1`
+- `asia-east1`

 ## Clone the project and install dependencies

 Clone the latest version of the [gcp](https://github.com/bifravst/gcp) project